Cat naps, sleep regression, fighting sleep… Sounds like a 5-month-old sleep schedule!

 For some mamas, there won’t be much predictability at this age, but for others, you might start seeing the newborn-sleep-fog clearing.

-Here, we’ll look at some tips for establishing a 5-month-old schedule and how to approach the very random world of baby sleep.
+Here, we’ll look at some tips for laying the groundwork for a 5-month-old sleep schedule and how to approach the very random world of baby sleep.

 - How to get 5-month-old on a sleep schedule

 - What is the best bedtime for a 5-month-old?

 - How can I get my 5-month-old baby to sleep through the night?